 The main qualifying element of anticompetitive agreement and anticompetitive collaboration is the limitation of competition.
-Offenders committing violations in the form of anticompetitive agreement and anticompetitive collaboration include private individuals and legal entities, as well as foreign legal entities (and branches and representative offices thereof) engaged in business activities and non-profit organisations conducting business in accordance with their charter objectives.
+Offenders committing violations in the form of anticompetitive agreement and anticompetitive collaboration include private individuals, legal entities and branches thereof qualified as independent taxpayers (except financial organisations), as well as foreign legal entities (and branches and representative offices thereof) engaged in business activities and non-profit organisations conducting business in accordance with their charter objectives.